BlockchAIn Signs LOI for 20 MW AI Infrastructure Deployment, Over $400 Million in Contract Value Over Initial Term

 BlockchAIn’s management believes this power-first development model enables the Company to accelerate deployment timelines, reduce capital intensity, and scale capacity more efficiently than traditional data center development approaches.
 BlockchAIn’s strategy differs from conventional cloud and colocation expansion models by treating power access, interconnection, permitting, and disciplined execution as the core foundation for scaling AI-ready infrastructure.

-As power availability and delivery timelines emerge as defining constraints on new AI and HPC infrastructure deployment, BlockchAIn’s modular design philosophy is intended to enable rapid deployment and scalable expansion, positioning the Company to move faster and more efficiently than conventional development models.
+As power availability and delivery timelines emerge as defining constraints on new AI and high-performance computing (“HPC”) infrastructure deployment, BlockchAIn’s modular design philosophy is intended to enable rapid deployment and scalable expansion, positioning the Company to move faster and more efficiently than conventional development models.

 Upon execution of definitive documentation, the facility would represent one of the first commercial deployments of BlockchAIn’s infrastructure platform following its recent NYSE American listing.
 Construction timelines and delivery schedules will be determined upon execution of a definitive lease agreement, with operations currently expected to commence approximately nine months thereafter, subject to permitting, design finalization, and construction schedules.